...

 Pipe Leak

-Corroded pipes, loose fittings, or increased water pressure contribute to this problem.
+Corroded pipes, loose fittings, or increased water pressure contribute to pipe leaks.

 How to Know?